to0MuchAtOnce/Tom-Lewis/posts/Coding a theme switcher.md

 ```

-Inside the `DashboardLayout` component I added the `toggleThem` function as a prop.
+Inside the <code class=inline-code>DashboardLayout</code> component I added the <code class=inline-code>toggleThem</code> function as a prop.
 Allowing it to be passed down to child components, like the header or the sidebar, where the theme toggle buttons live.

 #### DashboardLayout.tsx
 ```tsx